While tables are useful for looking up information or finding specific numbers, it’s usually easier to see trends and make sense of data using charts.

-To change how the answer to your question is displayed, click on the Visualization button in the bottom-right of the screen to open the visualization sidebar.
+To change how the answer to your question is displayed, click on the Visualization button in the bottom-left of the screen to open the visualization sidebar.

 If a particular visualization doesn’t really make sense for your answer, that option will appear grayed out in the sidebar.
 You can still select a grayed-out option, though you might need to open the chart options to make your selection work with your data.

 Once a question returns results, you can save the question, download the results, or add the question to a dashboard.

 Visualization types and options